WebexCommunity/WebexPythonSDK/README.rst

         # Oops something went wrong...
 Better do something about it.
         print(response.status_code, response.text)

-Like I said, easy.
-However, it is rather repetitive...
+Like I said, *EASY*.
+However, in use, the code can be rather repetitive...

-- You have to setup this same environment every time you want do something with just one of the API calls.
+- You have to setup the environment every time
-- ...and this was just posting a text message to Spark, what about when you want to do something like uploading a file?
-- What if you your application or use case needs to make calls to several of the Spark APIs?
-- This can turn into a lot of boiler plate code!
-- Sure, you can consolidate the repetitious code into functions, and end up building your own library of functions (and many have done this!), or you can build upon the shoulders of those who have gone before you...
+- You have to remember URLs and request arguments (or reference the docs)
+- You have to parse the returned JSON and setup variables to hold the attributes you need
+- When requesting lists of items, you have to deal with pagination_

-Enter **ciscosparkapi**, a simple API wrapper that wraps the RESTful Spark API calls and returned JSON objects within native Python objects and function calls.
+Enter **ciscosparkapi**, a simple API wrapper that wraps all of the Spark API calls and returned JSON objects within native Python objects and function calls.

-The above Python code can be consolidated to the following:
+With ciscosparkapi, the above Python code can be consolidated to the following:

 .. code-block:: python

     from ciscosparkapi import CiscoSparkAPI

     api = CiscoSparkAPI()                                                  # Creates a new API 'connection object'